hello@mejocare.com

 Conclusion

-A corneal transplant is a type of procedure that helps to replace the part of the cornea with a healthy one from the donor.
+A corneal transplant is a type of procedure that helps to replace the part of the cornea with a healthy one from a donor.
 However, to determine your condition on what type of surgery will be useful, you may undergo several tests.
-So, if you’re seeking affordable treatment for it then India isn’t so far, with advanced facilities and affordable care.
+So, if you’re seeking affordable treatment for it, then India isn’t so far, with advanced facilities and affordable care.

 Disclaimer

-The information given above is only for general purposes and it does not provide an exact cost estimate or detail about the procedure.
-So, if you want to have a professional opinion then we can assist you every step of the way.
+The information given above is only for general purposes, and it does not provide an exact cost estimate or details about the procedure.
+So, if you want to have a professional opinion, then we can assist you every step of the way.
 Contact Mejocare Now

 Medically Reviewed By